 It still baffles me that I didn’t explore this spot a little more closely when I first started this search, especially considering how close it is to the police station.
 I do remember when I initially investigated this location, I took the time to try and look at this intersection in Google Street View at the oldest setting possible.
 (Google allows you to look at street views as far back as 2007, but these older views can be a little spotty; as was the case with this location )

-It appears as though, at this intersection, different parts had different viewing options in Google.
-If you clicked on the spot close to where the scene was filmed, you didn’t have many viewing options, but if you clicked on a spot a little bit outside of the intersection, you had a very helpful view from 2007, when that triangular Courthouse was still standing.
+In Google Street View, different parts of this intersection had different viewing options available.
+If you clicked on the spot close to where the scene was filmed, you didn’t have many viewing options, but if you clicked on a spot a little bit outside of the intersection, you had a very helpful view from 2007, showing that triangular Courthouse when it was still standing.

 I guess I was just one click away from discovering this location nearly two years sooner.

-When the building seen in this film was built in the 1920s on the former Eichler estate on Fulton Avenue, it was for a local medical facility simply called the Bronx Hospital.
+When the hospital was built on the former Eichler estate on Fulton Avenue in the 1920s, it was for a local medical facility simply called the Bronx Hospital.
 Founded in 1911, the philanthropic institution was created to serve the growing community in the South Bronx, which at the time, was mostly Jewish.

 In 1962, the Bronx Hospital merged with the nearby Lebanon Hospital on Grand Concourse to create a more comprehensive medical center — a move that helped strengthen many of its programs and research activities.